AlexChen531922/JP-SPA-Web-Application/README.txt

      2. Manage users and orders
      3. Add, edit, and delete events, categories, and licenses
    * These functions are accessible through different tabs on the management page.
-👤Vendor Access Control
+👤staff Access Control
-   * Logging in as a vendor redirects to the management page, where the vendor can:
+   * Logging in as a staff redirects to the management page, where the staff can:
      1. Upload, edit, and delete their own images
      2. Uploaded images are displayed on both the dashboard and gallery pages.
 👤Customer Access Control